natareo/assembly-workshop-2021/_episodes/02-hoon-2--data-structures.md

 ![](./img/binary-tree.png)

 For instance, a list of characters (or `tape`, one of Hoon's string types) can be addressed directly by the rightward-branching cell addresses or via a convenience notation (which is more intuitive).
+(We'll see more of this in a moment when we discuss text data structures.)

 ![](./img/binary-tree-tape.png)